mwvgroup/Pitt-Google-Broker/broker/iam/README.md

 ## Onboard a new developer<a name="onboard-a-new-developer"></a>

-The following instructions are left for reference, but these are in the docs (directory: docs/source/broker/initial-setup/) and should be kept up-to-date there.
+NOTE: The following instructions are left for reference, but these are in the docs (currently at: docs/source/broker/initial-setup/manager-instructions.rst) and should be kept up-to-date there.

 ### Developer instructions<a name="developer-instructions"></a>